-Pet Vaccinations: The First Line of Defense
+Cat and Dog Vaccinations in Vernon Hills, IL: The First Line of Defense

-What Exactly Do Vaccines Do?
+What Exactly Do Vaccines Do For Dogs and Cats?

 Cat and dog vaccines function similar to human vaccines—they serve to strengthen and reinforce the immune system’s ability to resist infection.